Quantum conditional entropies from convex trace functionals: Additivity via tensorization of optimizers

 \end{theorem}

-To demonstrate this, we first derive a fixed point equation that the optimizer must satisfy.
+To demonstrate this, we first derive a fixed-point equation that the optimizer must satisfy.
 From this condition, as shown below, we can directly conclude that the conditional entropy is additive.
-In the following, for a quantum state $\tau$ and a positive semidefinite matrix $A$, we use the notation $\tau \propto A$ to indicate that $\tau = A / \Trm(A)$.